Sebsterio/Personal-Page/README.md

 Solutions:

 - reset .panel classes on layout change
-- OR use .page mousemove instead of .panel mouseenter/leave
+- OR use doc:mousemove instead of .panel:mouseenter/leave